rouzinho/Barbas/README.md

 # Barbas
-SMS serveur based on Raspberry pi with the shields from CookingHacks
+SMS server based on Raspberry pi with the shields from CookingHacks